mchorse/reads/content/emoticons.md

 A: No, you can't.

 **Q: Will you upgrade mod to 1.7.10, 1.8 or 1.9?**
-A: No, those versions are not supported by Forge, and generally dead.
+A: No, those versions are not supported by Forge, and generally dead (not player-wise, modder-wise).

 **Q: Will you upgrade mod to 1.10.2 or 1.11.2?**
 A: Only if there will be a big demand.

 **Q: Will you upgrade mod to 1.13 or up?**
-A: Most likely once Forge for 1.13 or above will come up.
+A: No, due to drastic changes to Minecraft and Forge code, I can't afford spending months updating my mods to up-to-date versions.
+However, there is [Badlion Client](http://bit.ly/2Z2zBbw) which supports emotes on 1.7.10, 1.8.9, 1.12.2 and multiple branches of 1.14.

+**Q: I've seen emotes exactly like yours in Badlion Client.
+Do you know about it?**
+A: Yes, I know, in fact I'm currently a developer for Badlion Client, so yeah, I helped to integrated the client side aspect of the mod into the client.

 <?php template('install', $__data__) ?>